NoSignal MPEG-TS operator control plane

 Delivery

-UDP multicast/unicast, HTTP TS push and pull, SRT, and HLS — multiple destinations per channel.
+UDP multicast, HTTP TS push and pull, SRT, and an opt-in HLS origin — multiple delivery paths per channel.

 HLS Origin